Rishi Sunak will give Tory MPs a free vote on Boris Johnson's future, reports - ExBulletin

 Rishi Sunak will give Tory MPs a free vote on Boris Johnson’s future, reports

-Ishi Sunak is set to give Tory MPs a free vote on Boris Johnson’s future if the privileges committee finds he deliberately misled the Commons over parties in Downing Street during the pandemic, according to reports.
+Rishi Sunak is ready to give Torydeputies a free vote on Boris Johnsonthe future if the Privileges Committee discovers that he deliberately misled the Communal room on parties held in Downing Street during the pandemic, reports say.

 The former prime minister is due to appear before the committee in a televised hearing on Wednesday after denying allegations of breaching lockdown rules.